MiniFate/MiniFate/_chapters/00-outline.md

 Dice give aspects mechanical power.
 When you are called upon to roll you:

-1. Figure out with your group which if any of your character's aspects is most appropriate.
+1. Roll four dice and add up result.
-2. If you have an appropriate aspect, get a +2 bonus.
+2. Invoke one of your character aspects for free, if it is appropriate for the action.
+Invoking an aspect gives a +2 bonus.
-3. Then pick up four dice, throw them, and total up the results.
+3. You may also invoke additional aspects that make narrative sense.
+Each invocation costs one fate point and gives a +2 bonus.

 Each die face has the following values: